 mailx, and change the smtp server to yours.
 The script will use smtp server to send email.
 If you like to use Gmail’s smtp, please refer to Sending Email from mailx Command in Linux Using Gmail’s SMTP.

 This script is changed from Andy Parkins’s one which is in git’s distribution.
 On fedora 12, the original script can be found under /usr/share/git-core/contrib/hooks.

-After getting the post-receive script, you need to copy it to GIT_DIR/hooks/ directory on the git server.
+After getting the post-receive script, you need to copy it to or make a soft link (which I do since there usually many repositories) in the GIT_DIR/hooks/ directory on the git server.

 Please note that this script should be executable.
 You may need to add executable mod bits to post-receive by

 when you are in GIT_DIR.

 If you use soft links, setting the original post-receive file once is sufficient.

 Change the repository description